Virtual reality in nursing: Emergency training- cardiopulmonary resuscitation

 With a growing need for professionals and non-professionals to be CPR trained, researchers are looking to harness the technological properties in virtual reality and combine it with standard mannequins to develop an accessible teaching program.
 The goal for this collaboration is to continue to teach high-quality CPR to the largest number of people despite the decrease in physical training due to limitation on group meetings.

 With much of CPR training done in large groups, in small classrooms there is a dwindling number of offerings, this was highlighted during the COVID-19 pandemic when limitations on group events took place.
 The hope is to utilize virtual reality technology to still bring high quality CPR training to learners regardless of the physical environment.

 4 HELP VR is a training program designed to teach first aid through virtual reality.
 The company has developed software through the use of virtual reality to teach emergency training in an interactive and engaging manner.

 Anatomy, physiology and classroom enhancement

 Currently most anatomy and physiology courses found within the nursing program are taught through traditional classroom tools.
 Although this is effective there is room for improvement to enhance learning, while considered pedagogically concepts.

 Through the use of virtual reality, theory-based courses can become more engaging.
 Virtual reality can be used to create an interactive learning experience.

 Virtual reality can allow students to take the theory from a textbook and touch, feel and manipulate the human body to better understand its function.

-This video demonstrates how virtual reality can be used to teach anatomy.
-Through virtual reality, the learner can see, touch and manipulate bones, muscles, organs and more to better comprehend their function.

-This video discusses how the use of a virtual reality can enhance the learning experience when combined with traditional classroom theory.
-Students can be provided theory on a medical pathophysiology and through virtual reality, the concept can be visualized, made concrete and improve learning and retention.

 The overall goal for virtual reality in nursing education is to create a new environment that addresses the current concerns associated with lack of resources and realism.
 Through virtual reality, nursing students are able to still gain the required skills and knowledge to safely practice despite the lack of resources, equipment and lock-downs, while also enhancing traditional learning techniques.